 This is an introductory course to the Arabic language for students who have not studied Arabic in Year 7 and 8.
-This unit will focus on developing students' communication skills and enabling them to exchange information in Arabic.
+This unit will focus on developing students' communication skills their first language.
+Therefore, communication skills in

 Students will explore and understand a new culture and gain a better understanding of their own.